liamross/interval-resizer/README.md

 # Interval Resizer

-Interval Resizer is a React package for resizing components along pre-defined intervals.
+Interval Resizer is a React component for resizing along pre-defined intervals.

 [Click here to see a working demo](https://liamross.github.io/interval-resizer/)